 The standard program is Erasmus+, that allows students from Warwick to spend a year at selected universities in Europe.
 To qualify to be an Erasmus+ student, you need to be an EU or an EEA national.
-For their year abroad, Erasmus+ students pay some tuition fees to the University of Warwick (currently £1,350) and no fees to the host institution, although some universities may charge for a student card which allows students to register and travel at student prices (around £200 per semester).
+For their year abroad, Erasmus+ students pay some tuition fees to the University of Warwick (currently £1,385 for home/EU students) and no fees to the host institution, although some universities may charge for a student card which allows students to register and travel at student prices (around £200 per semester).
 Erasmus+ students remain registered at Warwick whilst they are abroad and, as such, continue to be eligible for student loans for the Erasmus+ year.
 In addition, they receive an Erasmus+ grant which contributes toward their travel and living expenses abroad.

 In general teaching at the partner institutions is in the local language (see below).
 It is normally expected that students applying for an Erasmus+ placement will already have basic competence in the relevant language (for example from school, or by taking language modules as options since arriving at Warwick).